ehsanul18/foldable-phone/README.md

-# Foldable Phones: The Next Golden Era of Mobile Phones
+# Foldable Phones: The Next Golden Era of Smartphones

 </br>